 A common vision will change the voting decision from voting for the good of the political tribe to voting for the common good, not just locally but globally.
 It will also change voting patterns from voting based on short-term party policies or, worse still, pork-barreling and scare tactics to voting based on a common vision.

 The campaign exposes the glaring reality that political parties acting as unaccountable middlemen between the people and government is an outdated concept that no longer works.
 As a solution, the campaign introduces the concept of uniting behind a common vision to evolve democracy beyond party politics.

-“The result will create a powershift from the traditional gatekeepers, this time from the political parties and the powerful lobby groups directly to the people, giving us a greater say in determining our collective future and bring to end the toxic politics of division.
+“The result will create a powershift from the traditional gatekeepers, this time from the political parties and the powerful lobby groups directly to the people, giving them a greater say in determining their collective future and bring to end the toxic politics of division.

 "This, in effect, is the third political force that will finally restore and revitalize democracy.

-“The upcoming elections in Australia and Canada may well prove to be the most important elections because they provide an opportunity for Australians and Canadians to lead the world in uniting behind a common vision for real solutions to some of the most seemingly intractable problems ranging from addressing climate change to tackling the growing wealth inequality that is marginalizing large swathes of societies everywhere,” says Matafonov.
+“The upcoming USA presidential election may well prove to be the most important election of all time because it provides an opportunity for the USA to lead the world in uniting behind a common vision for real solutions to some of the most seemingly intractable problems ranging from addressing climate change to tackling the growing wealth inequality that is marginalizing large swathes of societies everywhere,” says Matafonov.